Voicegain Speech-to-Text integrates with Twilio Media Streams

 Voicegain Twilio Media Streams support gives developers the following features:

-Grammar Support: Developers can now write speech IVR applications that use grammars.
-Many traditional VoiceXML IVRs are built using grammars.
-However, until now Twilio TwiML did not support use of speech grammars as the <Gather> command supports only text capture.
-This made it hard to migrate existing VoiceXML IVR applications to the Twilio platform.
+Grammar Support for bots & IVRs: Developers can now write voice bots or ivrs that use grammars.
+Use of grammars can improve recognition accuracy and simplify bot development by constraining the speech-to-text engine.
+Also many traditional VoiceXML IVRs are built using grammars.
+Until now Twilio TwiML did not support use of speech grammars as the <Gather> command supports only text capture.
+This made it hard to build simple bots or migrate existing VoiceXML IVR applications to the Twilio platform.
 Mapping of text to semantic meaning had to be done separately, plus large vocabulary recognizer was more likely to return spurious recognitions.
 Voicegain solves these problems by supporting both GRXML and JSGF speech grammars at the core speech-to-text (ASR) engine level.
 This delivers higher accuracy compared to an ASR that uses a large vocabulary language model to recognize text and then applies grammars to the recognized text.

-90% Savings on ASR Licensing costs: Build low cost speech IVR application. -- A big advantage for developers of the Twilio Programmable Voice platform has been its affordable pricing.
-However, that was not necessarily true for existing ASR options like <Gather> that is priced at 2 cents for 15 seconds (with 15 second minimum) or 8 cents per minute.
-With Voicegain the price is 1.25 cents per minute measured at 1 second increments.
-Including the billing increment, we are 90% cheaper.
+90% Savings on ASR Licensing costs: A big advantage for developers of the Twilio Programmable Voice platform has been its affordable pricing.
+However, that was not necessarily true for existing ASR options like <Gather> that is priced at 8 cents/minute (with a 15 second minimum).
+With Voicegain the ASR/STT price is 1.25 cents/ minute measured at 1 second increments.
+If you include the billing increment, developers get 90% cost savings.

 Better Timeout Support: Voicegain supports configurable timeouts for no-input, complete timeout and incomplete timeout.
 Because the grammar is integrated with the recognizer, Voicegain ASR is able to deliver accurate complete timeout response which is not possible with <Gather> command for which the only way to tell if the caller stopped speaking is a large enough pause.